 There is a symbol to aid you in selecting the proper engine oil.

 This symbol means that the oil has been certified by the American Petroleum Institute (API).
-The manufacturer only recommends API Certified engine oils that meet the requirements of DaimlerChrysler Material Standard MS-6395.
-Use Mopar or an equivalent oil meeting the specification MS-6395.
+The manufacture only recommends API Certified engine oils.

 Engine Oil Viscosity (SAE Grade)